fiberplane/fp-bindgen/README.md

 ## Comparison to other "bindgen" tools

-`fp-bindgen` is not the only tool for generating WASM bindings.
+`fp-bindgen` is not the only tool for generating Wasm bindings.
 The most well-known tool for this is probably `wasm-bindgen`, though it is limited to Rust modules running inside browser environments.
-A more generic alternative, based on the WASM [interface types proposal](https://github.com/WebAssembly/interface-types/blob/main/proposals/interface-types/Explainer.md), is `wit-bindgen`.
-We do believe interface types to be the future of WASM bindings, but for the short-term, `fp-bindgen` provides bindings that work with a stable serialization format, which helps us to avoid versioning issues and opens up compatibility with tools such as Serde.
+A more generic alternative, based on the Wasm [interface types proposal](https://github.com/WebAssembly/interface-types/blob/main/proposals/interface-types/Explainer.md), is `wit-bindgen`.
+We do believe interface types to be the future of Wasm bindings, but for the short-term, `fp-bindgen` provides bindings that work with a stable serialization format, which helps us to avoid versioning issues and opens up compatibility with tools such as Serde.